alexei-matveev/gtypist/lessons/d.typ

 T:			Welcome to the Dvorak Course
  :
  :This course has been planned for beginners as well as experienced typists.
- :If you are a beginner learning to type on the American Simplified Keyboard :(the Dvorak keyboard), you will find this keyboard easier to learn than :the QWERTY (Sholes) keyboard.
+ :If you are a beginner learning to type on the Dvorak keyboard (the American :Simplified Keyboard), you will find this keyboard easier to learn than the :QWERTY (Sholes) keyboard.
  :
- :This is because the ASK has been scientifically designed to minimize cumulative :finger motion while typing English.
-The ten letters on the Home Row :(A, O, E, U, I, D, H, T, N, and S) make up about 70% of all keystrokes.
- :These ten letters alone can form over 3000 words.
-Needless to say, having :these keys in the home row facilitates both speed and accuracy.
+ :This is because the Dvorak keyboard has been scientifically designed to minimize :cumulative finger motion while typing English.
+The ten letters on the home row :(A, O, E, U, I, D, H, T, N, and S) make up about 70% of all keystrokes.
+These :ten letters alone can form over 3000 words.
+Needless to say, having these keys :in the home row facilitates both speed and accuracy.
  :
  :If you are already an experienced typist on the Sholes keyboard, don't despair:
  :you won't have to unlearn everything you know.
 Your basic typing dexterity